 Companies use Business Process Reengineering to:

-- Reduce costs and cycle time.
+- Reduce costs and cycle times.
 Business Process Reengineering reduces costs and cycle times by eliminating unproductive activities and the employees who perform them.
-Reorganization by teams decreases the need for management layers, accelerates information flows, and eliminates the errors and rework caused by multiple handoffs.
+Reorganization by teams decreases the need for management layers, accelerates information flows and eliminates the errors and rework caused by multiple handoffs.

 - Improve quality.
 Business Process Reengineering improves quality by reducing the fragmentation of work and establishing clear ownership of processes.
 Workers gain responsibility for their output and can measure their performance based on prompt feedback.